Q42/floating-focus-a11y/README.md

 <label id="file-upload-123-label" for="file-upload-123">Please upload a file</label>
 ```

-This will append the `focus` class to the target element and make the visual focus box appear around the target element.
+This will append the `focus` class to the target element and make the visual focus box appear around the target element, instead of the element that actually has the native focus.

 ### Separate stylesheet

-For convenience, the styles are included in script by default.
+For convenience, the styles are included in the script by default.
 There is also an option to include the stylesheet separately.
 This is particularly useful with strict `style-src 'self'` CORS headers.

 Import unstyled dist file:
 ```javascript